Electric Mopeds for Adults

 Electric vs Petrol Mopeds & Scooters - Costs

-Most estimates put it at about 25p to charge a battery for a 50 mile range.
+Most rough estimates put it at about 60p to charge a standard electric moped battery for a 50 mile range.

-Comparatively, to charge a NIU battery which is 1740Wh, will take 1.74kWh.
+Comparatively, to charge a NIU batteries which are around 2100Wh, will take 2.1kWh of energy to charge.

 And if you're commuting, you can recharge your electric moped at work for free!